Formula 1 missed Montreal during the Canadian Grand Prix’s COVID-enforced three-year absence, which ended last year.

 SUPER AGURI’S FINEST HOUR

-Think of the 2007 Canadian GP, and two moments probably come straight to mind: Robert Kubica’s monster shunt, and the first of Lewis Hamilton’s 103 (and counting) grand prix victories.
+Think of the 2007 Canadian GP, and two moments probably come straight to mind: Robert Kubica’s monster shunt, and the first of Lewis Hamilton’s 103 (so far) grand prix victories.

-But Canada 2007 was a wild race and gave way to shock results – the podium was completed by veteran Alex Wurz running a one-stop strategy – and might have produced more had others kept it on the road.
+But Canada 2007 was a wild race with shock results – the podium was completed by veteran Alex Wurz running a one-stop strategy – and might have produced more had others kept it on the road.

 One of those who did stay out of the walls was Takuma Sato, and it was the sixth-place finishing driver who perhaps outperformed expectations the most.